Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-We also repeated this GLM analysis procedure for the trial-level BOLD maps of each dataset (without the nuisance regressors for model training runs and attribution sums), to identify the set of brain regions whose activity we would expect to be associated with each mental state in a standard analysis of the BOLD data.
+To also identify the set of voxels whose activity we would expect to be associated with each mental state in a standard analysis of the BOLD data, we repeated this GLM analysis procedure for the trial-level BOLD maps of each dataset (without the additional nuisance regressors).

-We provide an example of the resulting group-level BOLD and attribution maps in Fig.\ \ref{fig:results:brain-maps} for the "tongue" movement state of the MOTOR dataset.
-For this state, the interpretation methods correctly attributed high attribution values to those voxels in the ventral premotor and primary motor cortex that also showed high activity in the group-level analysis of the BOLD data.
+Figure \ref{fig:results:brain-maps} provides an overview of the resulting group-level BOLD and attribution maps for the "tongue" movement state of the MOTOR dataset.
+For this state, the attribution methods correctly attributed high relevance to those voxels in the ventral premotor and primary motor cortex that also showed high activity in the group-level analysis of the BOLD data.

 As can be seen, it is generally difficult to discern the quality of the various attributions by visual inspection alone.
-For this reason, we took a quantitative approach to analyzing how well the results of the individual interpretation methods align with the results of the group-level BOLD analysis, by computing the average mutual information \citet{kraskov_estimating_2004} between the group-level attribution maps and the corresponding group-level BOLD maps of the same mental state (see Fig.\ \ref{fig:results:mutual-info} A,C,E).
-Note that we chose mutual information as a similarity measure, because the association between the group-level BOLD and attribution maps does not need to be linear.
-For example, it is possible that a DL model learns to identify a mental state through the activity of voxels that are meaningfully more active in this state as well as the activity of voxels that are meaningfully less active, resulting in an attribution map that assigns high relevance to voxels that exhibit high positive and negative values in a GLM analysis of the BOLD data \citep[see][]{thomas_evaluating_2021}.
+For this reason, we next took a quantitative approach to analyzing how well the attributions align with the results of the GLM analysis of the BOLD data by computing the average mutual information~\citep{kraskov_estimating_2004} between the group-level attribution maps and the corresponding group-level BOLD maps for the same mental state (see Fig.\ \ref{fig:results:mutual-info} A,C,E).
+Note that we chose mutual information as a similarity measure because the association between the group-level BOLD and attribution maps does not need to be linear.
+For example, it is possible that a DL model learns to identify a mental state through the activity of voxels that are meaningfully more active in this state as well as the activity of voxels that are meaningfully less active, resulting in an attribution map that assigns high relevance to voxels that exhibit high positive and negative values in a GLM analysis of the BOLD data~\citep{thomas_evaluating_2021}.